The Beast (1974 film): Plot

-An older and younger truck drivers, Sandro and Nino, begin to work with each others.
-They alternate in driving their company's vehicle across central and Eastern Europe.
+An older and younger truck driver, Sandro and Nino, begin to work with each other.
+They alternate driving their company's vehicle across central and Eastern Europe.
 After witnessing the harsh treatment of an older colleague, forced to retire on medical grounds and led to suicide by his illness and indigence after a life of hard work, Nino convinces Sandro to take up loans and start their own delivery company.
 They struggle however to honor their debt, due to market fluctuations.
 This forces them to accept smuggling a criminal, originally misrepresented just as a parcel.
 Abandoning him just beyond the border, the two drivers are pursued by his criminal accomplishes while trying hard to keep their schedule with their customer.

 The professional relationship gradually develops into mutual respect and shared background among the two men, with Sandro eventually beginning to date Nino's daughter.
 Eventually their first trip as independent delivery company is successful, although just barely so.
 By the end of the movie, three co-protagonists are made very familiar to the audience: the two men, as well as their truck ("il bestione" i.e. "The Beast"), personification of blue-collar work.